phiresky/nmap-log-parse/README.md

     }
     ```

+3. Wait more than 10 minutes.
+Make sure the `logs` file exists and contains an XML document
-3. Open `index.html` in a browser.
+4. Open `index.html` in a browser.
 You will in most cases need to open it from a server (like a minimal `python3 -m http.server`) because of Cross-Domain security.

 ## Contributing